fboerman/blog/content/posts/yearinreview/iva2023/index.md

 ## What are virtual capacities and individual validations
 Lets start with an introduction to the topic.
 Experts can skip this part.
 Virtual capacity is the capacity that a TSOs releases on top of the capacity calculated in the normal capacity calculation, to reach regulatory minimum capacity requirements.
 These requirements are also informally called the "70% rule".
-Ever since the introduction of these virtual capacities the question arose about how to ensure net security for this virtual part.
+Ever since the introduction of these virtual capacities the question arose about how to ensure grid security for this virtual part.
 To tackle this the validation step was put into the Flowbased Capacity Calculation methodology.
 This step allows TSOs to reduce capacity on elements (CNECs) in the domain if **and only if** they can prove that they cannot secure that capacity, even when activating all available remedial actions (RA).
 Such actions are usually forms of redispatch.
 Adjusting a CNEC is called Individual Validation Adjustment, IVA for short.
 The idea behind this is that the non virtual part you get for free, but if the market uses the virtual part it incurs a TSO (and thus societal) cost.
 This then spurs grid investments to make sure you can reach the target capacity with as little virtual capacity as possible.